-MSC Trustgate.com will notify DigiCert and Mozilla if:
+MSC Trustgate.com will notify Mozilla if:

 - 1. Ownership or control of the CA certificates changes; - 2.
-An organization other than the CA obtains control of an unconstrained intermediate certificate (as defined in section 5.3.2 of the Mozilla Root Store policy) that directly or transitively chains to DigiCert's included certificate(s); - 3.
+An organization other than the CA obtains control of an unconstrained intermediate certificate (as defined in section 5.3.2 of the Mozilla Root Store policy) that directly or transitively chains to MSC Trustgate.com included certificate(s); - 3.
 Ownership or control of MSC Trustgate.com's operations changes; or - 4.
-There is a material change in MSC Trustgate.com's operations (e.g., when the cryptographic hardware related to a certificate in Mozilla's root store is consequently moved from one secure location to another).
+There is a material change in MSC Trustgate.com's operations (e.g., when the cryptographic hardware related to a certificate in Mozilla's root store is consequently moved from one place to another)

-9.12 AMENDMENTS
+9.12 Amendments

-9.12.1 Procedure for Amendment
+9.12.1 Procedure for amendment